STEM Bridge Scholarship Program

 - Must be enrolled as a full-time student (minimum 12 credit hours) at one of the five Virginia Space Grant Consortium member institutions (College of William and Mary, Hampton University, Old Dominion University, University of Virginia, and Virginia Tech)

-- Must have completed at least one year of an undergraduate program and be classified as a sophomore during the 2021-2022 academic year.
-Students who are completing the first course sequence in their major are eligible, even if they have academic standing higher than sophomore year.
+- Must have completed at least one year of an undergraduate program and be classified as a sophomore or junior during the 2021-2022 academic year.

 - Must have a grade point average of 3.0 on a 4.0 scale

 - Must be in a STEM major and demonstrate an interest in STEM and in supporting NASA’s mission.
 STEM majors include science, technology, engineering, math and related disciplines.
 The following majors are not the target of this scholarship: psychology (except for human factors), business, and applied health sciences.